marcosci/ctmm_occurence/README.md

 ## Documentation
 After fitting a continuous-time movement model, this app allows to reconstruct the path where the animal possibly went.

-For details and background of the method please see the [publication](https://esajournals.onlinelibrary.wiley.com/doi/full/10.1890/15-1607.1) and the methods description in the ctmm package [occurance](https://ctmm-initiative.github.io/ctmm/reference/occurrence.html).
+For details and background of the method please see the [publication](https://esajournals.onlinelibrary.wiley.com/doi/full/10.1890/15-1607.1) and the methods description in the [documentation of the occurance function](https://ctmm-initiative.github.io/ctmm/reference/occurrence.html) of the ctmm package .

 ### Input data
 `ctmm UD with Data and Model`